ArgonianGuard/fc_minimal/README.md

 # Fortress Connected Minimal
 Fortress Connected Minimal is the same code base as Fortress Connected, but minimized to the greatest extent to reduce load times and extra content.

-FC is a modified version of Lambda Fortress: Extended to have more features, fixes, and support
+FC is a *heavily* modified version of Lambda Fortress: Extended to have more features, fixes, and support

 ### To run the game, you *must* have these installed:
 	Source SDK Base 2013 Multiplayer